shree675/MIPS_Simulator/README.md

 <p>*Node and npm are required to run Simulator locally</p>

 ## How to use it
-1. Enter your MIPS assembly code in the integrated code editor provided either by typing or using the Upload option
+1. Enter your MIPS assembly code in the integrated code editor provided either by typing or using the Upload option.
-2. Click on RUN to process the entire code altogether or
+2. Click on RUN to process the entire code altogether and generate the pipeline or
-   Click on STEP to execute each line of code step by step
+   Click on STEP to execute each line of code step by step.
 3. Observe the REGISTERS changing values in the panel on the left.
 4. Switch to the MEMORY display to observe the contents of the data segment.
 5. Print outputs appear on the read-only console present at the bottom.
+6. On clicking on RUN, two versions of the pipeline are generated - with forwarding and without forwarding.
+7. The two pipeline tables along with the IPC and the number of stalls are displayed in the console region.
+Navigate to the two versions by clicking on either 'Pipeline-Forwarding' or 'Pipeline-NoForwarding' buttons next to 'Console' button.
-5. Click on CLEAR ALL to clear the editor, console, registers and memory.
+8. Click on CLEAR ALL to clear the editor, console, pipeline, registers and memory.

 ## Instructions supported by MIPSploration.asm